Skip to main contentSkip to navigation

 3. Controller burnout from sustained writes.
 Large game downloads or OS updates push sustained write loads that exceed the thermal budget of a 30mm PCB.
 Without a heatsink, the controller hits its thermal junction limit and shuts down.
 Repeated overheating degrades the controller silicon permanently.
 FLIR thermal imaging identifies the failed component before we apply power, preventing cascading damage.

-NVMe SSD Recovery Pricing
+How Much Does NVMe SSD Data Recovery Cost?

-NVMe recovery pricing ranges from $200–$2,500 across 5 tiers.
-Board-level repair for failed voltage regulators or PMICs falls in the $600 to $900 range; firmware corruption requiring FTL reconstruction is $900 to $1,200.
-See our SSD recovery hub for SATA SSD pricing.
+NVMe SSD data recovery costs $200–$2,500 across 5 tiers.
+The tier depends on the failure mode, not the form factor or drive brand.
+Board-level repair for failed voltage regulators falls in the $600–$900 range; firmware corruption requiring FTL reconstruction is $900–$1,200.

 Simple Copy